Blendify/blender-manual/blender_docs/manual/game_engine/physics/types/sensor.rst

 - Ignoring collision with their parent.
 - Capable of broadphase filtering based on:

-  - Actor option: the collisioning object must have the Actor flag set to be detected.
+  - Actor option: the colliding object must have the Actor flag set to be detected.
   - Property/material: as specified in the collision sensors attached to it.

 Broadphase filtering is important for performance reason: